n3m1sys/n3m1sys/README.md

 ### What do I do?

 I'm getting specialized in cybersecurity, but I'm also interested in many other fields of Computer Science, like quantum computing, algorithms, compilers...
-I consider myself a hacker, not one of those hoddie wearing criminals, but a person who likes to learn how things are made and how do they work.
+I'm a hacker, not one of those hoddie wearing criminals, but a person who likes to learn how things are made and how do they work.

 ### My college projects